Requirements for student loan refinancing: Do you qualify?

 After submitting your application, the lender will run a credit check.
 If you’re approved, you’ll sign formal paperwork.
 This usually consists of giving the lender permission to pay off your current loans for you, with you agreeing to your new loan terms, interest rate and monthly payment.

 Also, consider alternatives like income-driven repayment or a Direct Consolidation Loan for federal student loans.
-For private loans, forbearance or deferment are other suitable routes.
+For private loans, forbearance or deferment can temporarily pause your monthly payments and give you a chance to catch up on financial obligations.

-By making sure you meet the above student loan refinance requirements, you can better ensure that you are finding the right student loan option for you.
+By ensuring that you meet the above requirements for student loan refinancing, you can confirm that it makes sense to start shopping for a refinance loan.
 Choosing to refinance might lower your interest rate and monthly payments, as well as potentially allow for terms that work better for your situation.

 Remember to check your credit score and compare refinance lenders to help make payments easier to manage.